Noom at $60/month: is there a better alternative in 2026?

 Verdict

 Noom has real merit: proving that behavioral psychology helps change eating habits.
-If you need structured support over several months and the budget isn't an issue, it's a proven program.
+If you need structured support over several months and the budget isn't a barrier, it's a proven program.
 But for a daily tool that helps you cook better without a $60/month commitment, FoodCraft offers a more sustainable and accessible approach.

 Change your habits without a premium subscription